AnthonyN1/Automoji/contributing.md

 ```
 * At the end of the file (separated by two (2) newlines) should be the ```setup``` function, which is required for all extensions.
 See ```user_emojis.py``` for an example.
 * At the end of all Python files should be a newline.

+## Commenting
+* Be smart with commenting your code.
+Don't over-do it, but at least include a comment for an independent code chunk.
+* Construct a docstring for command functions, since these get shown through the ```!help``` command.
+See ```user_emojis.py``` for examples.
+* All comments should have one space after the pound (#) symbol.
+* Comments should not exceed 100 spaces in width (this includes the preceding indentation).
+* If the type of a variable isn't apparently clear, include a comment describing its type.
+In the case of a dictionary, include the types of the Keys and Values.
+* For error handlers, include the exceptions that are explicitly caught in the function's comment (see ```user_emojis.py``` for examples).

 ## Additional notes
 * If your Cog imports a Python library, please include it in ```requirements.txt``` if it isn't already there.